 NJ law imposes stringent penalties for selling drugs within the vicinity of publicly funded housing or a park.
 Where an individual is charged with a violation of N.J.S.A.
 2C:35-7.1 based on distribution of a controlled dangerous substance in this zone, they are exposed to additional problems beyond a possession with intent under 2c:35-5.
 If you were arrested based on allegations of a 500 foot offense, the attorneys on our defense team have the experience to insure that you avoid jail and obtain the best result possible.
 In fact, our staff possesses over 100 years of collective knowledge defending drug cases and also includes several former prosecutors.
 An attorney is available to put their expertise to work for you on your Monmouth County, Ocean County, Middlesex County, Passaic County, Union County, Hudson County, Morris County, Essex County or Bergen County case, anytime 24/7 at 1-877-450-8301.
 We have provided the following information concerning New Jersey law for your assistance and a lawyer from our firm is available to address more detailed questions anytime.

-Affirmative Defense.
-If an individual's possession or distribution of CDS in the prohibited area is not "for profit" and does not involve someone seventeen (17) years of ago or younger, he cannot be held culpable for a 500 foot violation.
+- Affirmative Defense.
+If an individual’s possession or distribution of CDS in the prohibited area is not “for profit” and does not involve someone seventeen (17) years of age or younger, he cannot be held culpable for a 500 foot violation.

-Sentencing & Penalties.
+- Sentencing & Penalties.
 A violation of N.J.S.A.
-2C:35-7.1 is a Second Degree crime punishable by 5 to 10 years in jail unless the offense involves one ounce or less of marijuana.
-Selling marijuana of a weight of one ounce or less is a Third Degree charge that carries 0 to 5 years in prison.
+2C:35-7.1 is a second-degree crime punishable by 5 to 10 years in jail unless the offense involves one ounce or less of marijuana.
+Selling marijuana of a weight of one ounce or less is a third-degree charge that carries 0 to 5 years in prison.
 There is no minimum term of imprisonment or mandatory parole ineligibility period under this law.
-The standard fine amounts apply, namely, up to $150,00 for a second degree and up to $35,000 for a Third Degree.
+The standard fine amounts apply, namely, up to $150,00 for a second-degree crime and up to $35,000 for a third-degree crime.